pelekhs/energy-guard-risk-database/README.md

   -d @new_risk.json
 ```

+(`new_risk.json` contains a full example payload you can clone/modify for new submissions.)

 `POST`, `PUT`, and `PATCH` endpoints append provenance entries documenting editor, action, and timestamp; responses expose `card.lifecycle_stage` and `card.risk_summary` for UI rendering.

 ### Export Endpoints